IMPRS–Trustworthy Computing PhD Program at Max Planck Institute for Informatics (MPI-INF) and the Max Planck Institute for Software Systems (MPI-SWS).

 The program seeks to attract highly motivated students with strong academic backgrounds and research potential.
 Applications are welcome from:

-Holders of a Bachelor’s (Honors) or Master’s degree in Computer Science, Mathematics, Electrical Engineering, or a closely aligned field.
+a Bachelor’s (Honors) or Master’s degree in Computer Science, Mathematics, Electrical Engineering, or a closely aligned field. -

 Candidates with a demonstrated interest in research areas such as systems, formal logic, algorithm design, cryptography, and cybersecurity.